CheopsForTheEdge/cheops/README.md

 ## Functioning

-TODO: update

-When a creation request is made to an application, [envoy] captures it and transfers it to Cheops.
-Cheops uses its list of drivers to check which one to use.
-The request is read by the driver, and the scope is extracted and sent to the module in charge of location interpretation.
+When a request is made to an application through the CLI, cheops captures it and all the required resources and sends it to at least one of the involved nodes.
+Cheops manages the distribution of requests, either through CouchDB when requests need to be memorized and played later for eventual consistency, or directly by sending the requests to the involved nodes from the client.

-A replicant is created with a metaID and added to the database (for now, a KV store).
-In parallel, the request is separated in as many local requests as necessary and sent to the Cheops of involved sites, with the replicant to add in their database.

-Every Cheops involved sends the request back to the right service locally and adds the replicant to its database.
-When receiving the response, they add the local ID to the replicant and transfer the information to all involved Cheops again.
+Once requests are properly synchronized on all involved nodes, Cheops manages them to be in the same order.
+Depending on the type of requests they will be played either in the same order, or commutatively.

 ## How to contribute